EuLuiz-Sousa/EuLuiz-Sousa/README.md

-## Hey, my name is Luiz, and I'm studenting analysis and developer of systems
+## I'm an academic of analysis and development of systems.
+Studying fourth period at UniBrasil university.
+# Technologys that I'm learning